Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When he was young, Jayesh wore a bear trap as teeth braces.
+Jayesh is so cool, ice cubes want to be exactly like him.

-Updated on: [26/3/2025]
+Updated on: [27/3/2025]
 <!-- #jokeEnd -->